talker-io/talker-io/talker_chat/server/README.md

 # talker-io (server)
 Software for talker-io server powered by socket io.

-## How to use
-You can run the server by going into the server folder and running server_run.js
-with the command `node server_run.js`.

 ## configuring
 There are two configuration files named other_settings and server_settings.
 The server_settings.js file contains the information about your server.